 3.3.
 Showcase Your Google customer Reviews: Encourage users to rate and review their experience with your business and products.
 This can help in image building and increased Trust.

 3.4.
-Add a Curated Instagram Feed: Instagram and other social media feeds can be a potent tool for beauty products, fashion apparel, lingerie, personal care, health and hygiene, and luxury products like high-end handbags, luggage, watches, sunglasses and more.
-Real-life pictures of product and celebrity endorsement can improve the conversion rate.
+Add a Curated Instagram Feed: Instagram and other social media feeds can be a potent tool for beauty products, fashion apparel, lingerie, personal care, health and hygiene, and luxury products like high-end handbags, luggage, watches, sunglasses, and more.
+Real-life pictures of products and celebrity endorsement can improve the conversion rate.

 4. Ideas to Optimize Checkout Experience

 The final step in customer experience needs to be smooth and flawless.
 People love to browse for hours but will lose interest if checkout takes a long time.

 4.1.
 Prefill Your Customer’s Information: For repeat customers, prefilled information like billing and shipping addresses can make check out more convenient.
 Offer multiple payment options like wallet, UPI, Cash on Delivery, gift vouchers, debit, credit, and gift cards, points earned for repeat purchase, credit note for returned products, and more.